maglietti/explore-ai3/tutorials/first-java-app/07-continuous-query.md

 3. **Control**: Precise control over monitoring frequency
 4. **Resource Management**: Predictable resource usage pattern

+> [!note]
-> **Note**: A polling-based approach periodically checks the system state by executing queries at fixed intervals.
+> A polling-based approach periodically checks the system state by executing queries at fixed intervals.
 While it may not be as real-time as event-based approaches, it's more straightforward to implement and often sufficient for transit monitoring where conditions change relatively slowly (on the order of seconds or minutes rather than milliseconds).

+> [!important]
-> **Checkpoint #1**: Before proceeding, make sure you understand:
+> **Checkpoint**: Before proceeding, make sure you understand:
 >
 > - The difference between event-based, polling-based, and push notification approaches
 > - Why we're choosing a polling-based approach for our transit monitoring